 This is the third whitepaper on how Google uses encryption to protect your data.
-In this whitepaper, you will find more detail on encryption in transit for Google Cloud, including Google Cloud Platform and Google Workspace.
+In this whitepaper, you will find more detail on encryption in transit for Google Cloud and Google Workspace.

 For all Google products, we strive to keep customer data highly protected and to be as transparent as possible about how we secure it.

-The content contained herein is correct as of December 2017.
-This whitepaper represents the status quo as of the time it was written.
-Google Cloud's security policies and systems might change going forward, as we continually improve protection for our customers.
+This content was last updated in September 2022, and represents the status quo as of the time it was written.
+Google's security policies and systems may change going forward, as we continually improve protection for our customers.

 - Google employs several security measures to help ensure the authenticity, integrity, and privacy of data in transit.